-- Each student has the right to a safe and secure educational environment. - Each student has the right to an academically rigorous program. - Full access to ASL and English is crucial to a student's development, and both languages are equally utilized and valued. - Exposure to and experience with Deaf culture will enrich the lives of students and their families. - Outreach services provide the highest quality of services, resources, and support to children ages birth 21 who are deaf/hard of hearing, by collaborating with their families, their communities, and the professionals that serve them. - Each student and family has the right to transition services to understand student needs, access available services, and utilize programs for the benefit of the student's educational career and into post-secondary life.
+- Each student has the right to a safe educational environment. - Each student has the right to an academically rigorous program. - Each student has the right to full access to ASL and English.
+Both languages are crucial to a student's development and are equally valued. - Each student and their family should be given the opportunity to be exposed to and experience Deaf culture. - Individuals, aged birth to 21, throughout the state of Kansas who are Deaf or Hard of Hearing, deserve quality outreach services, resources, and support.
+By collaborating with families, communities, and professionals we can provide comprehensive and unbiased information that addresses their specific, unique needs. - Each student and their family have the right to transition services to understand the student's needs, access available services, and utilize programs for the benefit of the student's educational career and into post-secondary life.